 That’s when I realized I needed to switch gears.
 I took a deep breath, channeled my inner Steve Jobs (minus the turtleneck), and tried again:

 “Imagine we’re not just building a new landing page.
 We’re crafting the future of how we work together.
-This Jira dashboard isn’t just about meeting deadlines – it’s about pushing boundaries, challenging ourselves, and creating something that will make users’ lives better and maybe even a little more magical.
+This Jira dashboard isn’t just about meeting the deadlines – it’s about pushing boundaries, challenging ourselves, and creating something that will make users’ lives better and maybe even a little more magical.
 What’s stopping us from getting there?”

-Suddenly, the energy in the room shifted.
+Suddenly, the energy in the (zoom) room shifted.
 Eyes lit up.
 People started asking questions, offering ideas.
 It was like I’d flipped a switch from “meh” to “mission accepted!”

 This style is great for:

-• Routine tasks (like reminding everyone about the latest survey)
+- Routine tasks (like reminding everyone about the latest survey)

-• Short-term objectives (deploy the feature in the morning EU time zone or maybe US)
+- Short-term objectives (deploy the feature in the morning EU time zone or maybe US)

-• Clear directives (please, for the love of all that is holy, label your tickets)
+- Clear directives (please, for the love of all that is holy, label your tickets)

 It’s the Slack message.
 The meeting that could have been an email.
 Efficient?
 Yes.
 Inspiring?
 About as much as a tax form.